deankoch/UYRW_data/markdown/demo_rswat_docs.md

 package based on this code, please let me know and I’ll start tidying it up for CRAN.

-Note that I make no guarantees that this tool will find and parse every table in the PDF correctly.
-It relies on what I *assume* are consistent patterns in the formatting of the document (after rendering by `pdftools::pdf_text`). eg. all-caps variable names, left-justified table entries, filename headers preceeding the table on a line of their own.
-This appears to work for all of the tables that I have so far been interested in, but it’s possible I am missing others.
+Note: I don’t know if this tool finds and parses every table in the PDF correctly.
+It relies on what I *assumed* are consistent patterns in the formatting of the document; eg. all-caps variable names, left-justified table entries, filename headers preceeding the table on a line of their own.
+Exceptions can cause the code to only partially read a table, or fail entirely to detect it.
+This appears to work for all of the tables that I have so far been interested in, but I don’t have time to go through and manually count table entries to verify this myself.

 Note also that the PDF itself has some typos and errors.
 For example the ‘channel.cha’ table has names and descriptions offset by one row, and